kjantzer/bui-server/README.md

         tableAlias: false
     }}

+    // alter the where clause
     findWhere(where){
-        // add or manipulate the where clause
+        // defaults to noop
     }

     findSql(){
+        // this is the default query
         return /*sql*/`SELECT * FROM ${this.config.table}`
     }

     findParseRow(row){
-        return row
+        // defaults to noop, only passing the row along as-is return row
     }

+    // alter the attributes before updating
     validateUpdate(attrs){
         return attrs
     }

-    beforeDestroy(){
+    // do something before destroying the model in the database beforeDestroy(){
-        // nothing to do
+        // defaults to noop
     }

 }